Brandon-Rozek/website/content/blog/website-visible-on-the-fediverse.md

 }
 ```

-Now for a static site with one user, you can hardcode the webfinger directly
+Now for a static site with one user, you can hardcode the Webfinger directly
 at `.well-known/webfinger`.
 The only issue is that many webservers determine the
-mimetype of a file by its extension.
+mime-type of a file by its extension.
 In this case, we'll have to let the webserver
 (mine is nginx) know how to serve it.

 ```nginx